 Gooding announced the 16 cars including top Bugattis and Aston Martin for the London 2020 Passion of a Lifetime classic car auction.

-Gooding’s first sale outside the USA will be in London in April 2020 and will comprise an astonishing private collection of 16 top cars.
+Gooding’s first sale outside the USA will be in London in April 2020 (postponed to September 2020) and will comprise an astonishing private collection of 16 top cars.
 The cars on sale include a 1934 Bugatti Type 59 Sports (Estimate: In Excess of £10,000,000) with a long racing history and driven by racers including Louis Chiron, René Dreyfus, Piero Taruffi, and Achille Varzi – it is likely to set a new Bugatti marque record.
 The second-most-expensive car on offer is a 1961 Aston Martin DB4 GT Zagato (Estimate: £7,000,000 – £9,000,000).
 The Gooding London sale will include further Aston Martins, Bentleys, Bugattis, Lamborghinis, Lancias, a Rolls-Royce, and a Vauxhall.

-NOTE: The sale has been postponed indefinitely.
+NOTE: The sale has been postponed to 5 September 2020.

 Gooding London 2020 Passion of a Lifetime Sale